Azure/prometheus-collector/otelcollector/docs/perfscale/PERFTESTING.md

 #### Finding the Max Volume

 The other necessary test is if the maximum volume of metrics that the agent can handle has not regressed.
-Follow the same steps as above for `Comparing Performance` but increase the number of nodes and pods until `timeseries_published` metric is consistently less than the `timeseries_received` metric and the agent is restarting due to getting `OOM-killed`.
+Follow the same steps as above for `Comparing Performance` but increase the number of nodes and pods until either
+1. `timeseries_published` metric is consistently less than the `timeseries_received` metric and the agent is restarting due to getting `OOM-killed`.
+2. or ME is logging that the number of metrics is above the limit set in the me.config file and is dropping metrics

 ### Viewing the Results

+* The `Scale Testing` dashboard in our CI monitoring grafana instance has all of the information below in one dashboard.
+It can be filtered down to one cluster, with two agents chosen to compare

 * The overall CPU and memory usage for the pod can be viewed in the `Azure Monitor Container Insights /Kubernetes / Compute Resources / Pod` out-of-the-box Grafana dashboard.